dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 ## PCB Quality
    As engineers, we have spent more than 6 years building EasyEDA.
 As artisans, we believe that if you like using our EDA tools, then you will like our PCBs.

-   EasyEDA's PCB are in a group buy model and all PCBs are given 100% E-test This allows us to provide you with good quality, tested PCBs at a great price.
+   EasyEDA's PCBs are in a group buy model and all PCBs are given 100% E-test.
+This allows us to provide you with good quality, tested PCBs at a great price.
 We have shipped thousands to our users, all of whom like our PCBs.

  No matter how good we tell you our service is, maybe you still have doubts.
 The easy way to remove those doubts is to try it out because - as we have said above - if you are not satisfied with the quality of our PCBs, we will refund your money in full.
 For details of this offer, please check the [Warranty and Return](#WarrantyandReturn).

 ## Order Button
 To order PCBs from us, just click the **Fabrication Output...** button in the PCB Editor window, as shown in the image below, and you will be redirected to an order page.
 In that page you can place an order quickly and easily.
 At the same time, at the click of a button, you can check the Gerber and drill files in our Online Gerber Viewer and then download your files.
 Obviously, we hope that you will support EasyEDA by ordering your PCBs from us but you are welcome to download the Gerber and drill files and send them to your favorite PCB house.